vwhvpwvk/tfrec-literate/README.md

-## TFRecord-Utilities
+## TFRecord-Literate

-Utility functions for reading and writing TFRecord files with TF2.
+This repo provides utility functions for reading and writing TFRecord files with TensorFlow, aiming for TFRecord-literacy

 Dependencies: TensorFlow, opencv-python